Christian Life & Growth

 When we forgive someone, it does not necessarily mean that we stop feeling angry.
 Some people say we should forget the offense when we pardon someone.
 To pardon is to make a conscious decision to both release and forgive the offender, understanding that they are not held accountable for their actions in the eyes of God.

-Today, you can experience His love by inviting Him into your life.
-God loves you affectionately.
-His remarkable love, expressed through the sacrifice of His Son, has the power to transform your life.
-When Jesus paid the sin debt with His life, God forgave you.
-The way to receive that forgiveness is by faith in the redemptive work of His Son.
+Today, you can respond to God’s love by inviting Him into your life.
+Through the sacrifice of His Son, He offers forgiveness, grace, and the power to transform you.
+That forgiveness is received by faith in Christ’s redeeming work.

 Let’s explore the ‘parable of the Unforgiving Servant’ to understand the depth of forgiveness in God’s kingdom.